 How do I write my will?

-The first step in writing a will is to go through the assets you own, and think about who you would want to benefit from them after you pass away.
+The first step in writing a will is to go through everything you own, and think about who you would want to benefit from them after you pass away.

-“Add up everything you own, from property to investments and pensions along with what you owe in the way of debts, like mortgages, to work out the value of your estate,” says Emma Prince, financial adviser at Quilter (opens in new tab).
+Emma Prince, financial adviser at Quilter said: “Add up everything you own, from property to investments and pensions along with what you owe in the way of debts, like mortgages, to work out the value of your estate,”

 “Think about what you have and how you’d like it to be distributed.
 You may want to make gifts to certain people, say an engagement ring, or leave some money to charity.”